neilscallywag/SupportMe/README.md

 # SupportMe

-A smaller clone of change.org for learning purposes
+Our implementation of a business logic similar to change.org

 - [SupportMe](#supportme)
 - [Endpoints](#endpoints)